 When it comes to buying a house, it’s easy to think of spiralling costs and fees that seem to pop up out of nowhere.
 If you’re looking at getting your first mortgage on a new home, then the cost of buying a house can appear even more daunting.
-To help you get to grips with the fees you can expect to come across, we’ve put together a guide of the costs involved in buying a house.
+To help you get to grips with the fees you can expect to come across, we’ve put together a guide of the costs involved in buying a house in 2024, including:

 You may be able to add these additional fees onto your mortgage and spread them over the course of your mortgage term, which could help with upfront costs.
 If you decide to go down this route though, it’s important to know that you’ll be paying interest on the fees.
 Below are the main mortgage fees you can expect to pay.